kubernetes-retired/kubernetes-anywhere/README.md

 kubernetes-anywhere                  apiserver-secure-config            3b7f44eb2fc2        9 minutes ago       4.802 MB
 ```

-Next, you can push these to the registry and use the volumes these images export like this
+Next, push these to images to the dockerhub registry and use the volumes these images export.

 ### API Server
 ```